andreas-mausch/andreas-mausch.github.io/blog/_posts/2020-09-29-wxwidgets.md

 I had to execute the wxrc binary (which comes with wxwidgets).
 So I have to use the binary from the dependency.
 Unfortunately, the executable name on Windows and Linux/Mac is different (of course!).
 The solution was to write two lines into the conanfile: One for the `wxrc-3.1` for Linux and Mac, and another for the `wxrc.exe` on Windows.

+Update 2020-10-05: Okay, dependencies or their receipes must be maintained by somebody, and apparently this isn't the case for [SqLiteCpp](https://github.com/SRombauts/SQLiteCpp) which is available in version 3.0 since nine months now.
+The newest version in conan is 2.5, even though it is part of the offical *conan-center-index*.
+Someone reported an [issue](https://github.com/conan-io/conan-center-index/issues/2217), but there is no reaction yet..

 ## Premake

 Premake can generate either makefiles, visual studio projects or xcode projects, all with a single description file.